TurboWarp/docs/docs/website/url-parameters.md

 https://turbowarp.org/?project_url=projects.scratch.mit.edu/10128407

 This works with any URL that supports CORS, not just projects.scratch.mit.edu. https:// is optional, but it is recommended to not put it for brevity. http:// URLs generally will generally not work for security reasons.
 Note that the URL needs to be a direct download and must support CORS (`Access-Control-Allow-Origin: *`).
 [GitHub Pages](https://pages.github.com/) will do this automatically and is known to work well.

-## Project token {#token}

-The `token` option tells TurboWarp what it should use as the project token when it fetches a project from Scratch.
-This can allow users to work around the [unshared projects changes](unshared-projects).

-Finding the project token for an unshared project requires using tools that we can't discuss here due to Scratch policies.
-We want to be clear that project tokens are not session tokens; you won't find a project token in your cookies.
-Please do not send your session cookies to us.
-Project tokens are from the "project_token" field in `https://api.scratch.mit.edu/projects/ID`.
-Including authentication to fetch unshared project metadata is left as an exercise to the reader.

-Note that project tokens expire after around 300 seconds, so links that use this feature are temporary.
-When sharing a project with a friend, this might be enough, but if you need the link to last longer, you will have to find another option (Remember: File > Save to your computer and File > Load from your computer always work).

-Some may be uncomfortable putting the project token in the URL because it will be sent to TurboWarp's servers.
-We do not log project tokens specified using a URL parameter.
-If this promise isn't enough for you, you can also put the token in the fragment or hash part of the URL which won't be sent to our server.
-For example: `https://turbowarp.org/1#?token=1234567_abcdef...`.
-Note that some apps remove the fragment part of URLs you share which would break the link.